mruby/mruby/doc/limitations.md

 ## Method visibility

 For simplicity reasons no method visibility (public/private/protected) is supported.
-Those methods are defined but they are dummy methods.
+Those methods are defined, but they are dummy methods.

 ```ruby
 class VisibleTest